Unifying the Validation of Ambient Solar Wind Models: Ambient Solar Wind Forecasting in 2022

 In the coronal domain, numerical models rely on extrapolations computed from photospheric magnetograms.
 One of the workhorse models in the community to reconstruct the global coronal magnetic field is the Potential Field Source Surface model~\citep[PFSS;][]{altschuler69}.
 The PFSS model assumes that regions of the photosphere are current-free, which means that coronal field solutions can be expressed as the gradient of a scalar potential.
 Since potential fields give closed field lines, an outer boundary condition is added.
 This outer boundary is defined by a spherically-symmetric "source surface" where the field is assumed to be only radial (inward or outward-directed).
 The source surface radius is set to a reference height of 2.5~solar radii to best match observations~\citep{hoeksema82}.
-Recent studies argue that the source surface radius can vary between 1.5 and 3~solar radii depending on the solar activity cycle~\citep{reville15,asvestari19,boe20}.
+Recent studies argue that the source surface radius in the PFSS model can vary between 1.5 and 3~solar radii depending on the solar activity cycle~\citep{reville15,asvestari19,boe20}.
 The Schatten Current Sheet model~\citep[SCS;][]{schatten71} combined with the PFSS model forms a more uniform radial field strength solution.
-In this way, the SCS model accounts for Ulysses observations that revealed invariance of the radial magnetic field component with increasing latitude out of the ecliptic~\citep{wang95}.
+In this way, the SCS model accounts for Ulysses's observations that revealed invariance of the radial magnetic field component with increasing latitude out of the ecliptic~\citep{wang95}.
+Nevertheless, some studies show that the actual source surface, better known as the Alfvén surface, is not spherical and lies anywhere from 10 to 30 solar radii above the surface of the Sun~\citep[see][]{schulz78, deforest14, cohen15}